 Exploration of the relationship between food and culture in society: Focus on the historical, geographical, religious, nutritional and economic factors that influence access to food in societies.
+1306.00 AA/AS area 2, 3; CSU area D; IGETC area 4;

-AA/AS area 2, 3; CSU area D; IGETC 4
+Special Projects Laboratory 1 - 2 units, 3 - 6 hours lab, (GR or P/NP)

-1-2 units, 3-6 hours laboratory (GR or P/NP) Recommended preparation: Two semesters of any Culinary Arts courses or equivalent
+Recommended Preparation: 2 semesters of any Culinary Arts courses or equivalent.
+Course study under this section may be repeated three times.

-Open laboratory for upgrading of specific culinary skills, and selected culinary projects.
+Open laboratory for students needing upgrading of specific culinary skills, and selected culinary projects.
 1306.30